Choo57/VueJS/Bouncing Balls/README.md

-# Bouncuing Balls
+# Bouncing Balls

-A canvas drawing with 5 balls that bounce off inside a circlar container.
-Balls get bigger each time they collide and get a color assigned from a color palette.
+A canvas drawing with 5 balls that bounce off inside a circular container.
+Balls get a color assigned from a color palette & get bigger each time they collide.

 Next steps:
 * Make sure balls do not exceed the container boundry